nazmulidris/mediasession-mediaplayer/README.md

 [Playing music on cars and wearables codelab](https://codelabs.developers.google.com/codelabs/android-music-player/).

 The code has been modified to:
-- Use a different MediaPlayer wrapper (MediaPlayerHolder.java) that does not do audio focus.
+- Use a different MediaPlayer wrapper (MediaPlayerAdapter.java) that does not do audio focus.
 - Have a super simple UI (no list view).